Tearth/Inanis/README.md

  - `Threads` *(default: 1 thread)* - number of threads to use during search (should be less than a number of processor cores to get the best performance)
  - `SyzygyPath` *(default: &lt;empty&gt;)* - location of the optional Syzygy tablebases
  - `SyzygyProbeLimit` *(default: 8 pieces)* - maximal number of pieces for which the tablebase probe should be executed
+ - `SyzygyProbeDepth` *(default: 6)* - minimal depth at which the tablebase probe should be executed
  - `Ponder` *(default: false)* - allows the engine to think during the opponent's time
  - `Crash Files` *(default: false)* - when enabled, saves crash messages in the ./crash directory

+## How to build
+By default, calling `cargo build` or `cargo build --release` will build the engine without support for Syzygy tablebases (but still fully functional).
+To include it, please add `--features syzygy,bindgen` and make sure you have installed [clang](https://clang.llvm.org/) when working on Windows (MSVC doesn't support some C11 elements, so can't be used).

 ## Algorithms
  - **Board representation**: bitboards (a hybrid of make/undo scheme and storing data on stacks)